nikskiks/learning-reward-function-demand-response/README.md

 *Nikolina Čović, Jochen L. Cremer, and Hrvoje Pandžić "Learning a Reward Function for User-Preferred Appliance Scheduling", submitted to PSCC 2024.

 ## Data
-This repository does not include files with data.
+This repository includes only exemplary files in data/.
 The full data that was used in the case studies in our paper can be downloaded from “Pecan Street Inc.” [Online].
 Available: https://www.pecanstreet.org/

 ## License